Rivy2434/praktikum/toxic_comments_classification/README.md

 ## Results

 Data were preprocessed (stopwords and cymbols were removed).
 TF-IDF values of words were used as features.
-The best F1 score on test (0.79) was achieved for linear regression model trained on uni- and bigramms.
+The best F1 score was achieved for linear regression model trained on uni- and bigramms.